ucb-rit/savio-training-slurm-conda-spring-2024/conda.md

 mamba env create -f environment.yml
 ```

-# Deleting Unused Packages and Saving Environments to Scratch
+# Deleting Unused Packages and Creating Conda Environments in Scratch

 - Up to now all of our environments have been saved to our local directory in the `.conda` folder.
 On Savio we are granted 10 gb of storage space on local, this can quickly fill up esspecially when working with larger packages.
 - `~/.conda/pkgs` Directory: This subdirectory within ~/.conda stores package caches.
 Whenever you install a package using Conda, it downloads these packages as compressed files and stores them here before extracting them into the specified environment.
 Keeping these files allows Conda to avoid downloading them again if you need to reinstall a package.